nullism/gotoweb/docs/source/authoring/create-first-post.md

   * Example: `tags: [my-first-post, hello]`
 * `skip_publish` - If this is set to true, the post will not be published or added to the search index.
 * `skip_index` - If true the post will not be searchable.
+* `created_at` - A date or datetime that the post was created, defaults to the file's modified time.
+  * Example: `created_at: 2024-01-01` or `created_at: 2024-01-02 16:00:00`
+* `updated_at` - A date or datetime that the post was updated, defaults to the file`s modified time.

 ## Run build